Crypto Regulations in Malaysia—2025 Guide

 From the beneficiary—

-A receiving company is required to have effective risk-based policies and procedures for determining:
+A Beneficiary Institution is required to have effective risk-based policies and procedures for determining:

 More information on the Travel Rule can be found here, as well as in our help center.

 Crypto in Malaysia is legal.
 However, Malaysia doesn’t recognize digital assets as legal tender or as a payment instrument.
-According to the Prescription Order 2019, they are recognized as securities.
+According to the Prescription Order 2019 (amended in 2025), they are recognized as securities.

 The main regulator for digital asset service providers in the country is the Securities Commission Malaysia (SCM).